bdong-va/bdong-va.github.io/five_tips_about_testable_golang_code.md

 }
 ```

-Now when we test it, we can pass a `calculatorMock` which implement with the `calculatorInterface`.
+Now when we test it, we can pass a `calculatorMock` which implements with the `calculatorInterface`.
 Then we can do assertion or make the mock method return whatever value we want.

 Or you can choose another way to do it, make the `calculator` an attribute of `scoreRepository`: